 Some people with a stoma experience mucous discharge or a mucous plug from your back passage during treatment.
 If you are concerned please notify staff or your clinical nurse consultant.

 Swelling (lymphoedema)

-You may need a referral to a lymphoedema therapist to provide extra support and advice.
+You can get a referral to a physiotherapist to provide extra support and advice.